Explore Norway with Wildland Trekking

 Primary Starting City For Norway Adventures

 If you’re heading out for a lodge-based trip, you’ll find that navigating Bodo is extremely easy.
-Once you have arrived, you will meet up with your guide and group at the Bryggerkaia restaurant in Bodo around 3:30 pm This restaurant is conveniently located as a 3-minute taxi ride or a 15-minute walk from the airport.
-This will require you to land no later than 2:30 pm on the first day of your trip.
+Once you have arrived, you will meet up with your guide and group at the Bryggerkaia restaurant in Bodo around 3:30 pm.
+This restaurant is conveniently located next to the airport, a quick 3-minute taxi ride or a 15-minute walk away.
+You should land no later than 2:30 pm on the first day of your trip.

-When able, arriving a day early to Norway is highly recommended.
+We highly recommend arriving in Norway a day early if you’re able.
 This extra time will allow for a buffer for any flight or travel interruptions, as well as help you recover from jet-lag.
 Trust us, you will not regret the extra time to feel more adjusted, rested, and relaxed.

-Be sure to register as soon as possible as trips fill up fast.
+Be sure to register as soon as possible; trips fill up fast.
 When you are ready to register online, click on the green dates on the dates section of the trip page.

 Any dates listed in blue must be reserved by emailing our customer service team.
-This process will ensure that availability is confirmed and minimize any booking hiccups along the way.
+In this process, we confirm the availability of the trip you want and minimize any booking hiccups along the way.